justinwaltrip/rms-ui/README.md

 Local-first recipe management system inspired by Obsidian.
 Built with Tauri, React, and Typescript in Vite.

+## Disclaimer

+This software is provided "as-is," without any guarantees or warranties.
+It is not expected to be stable or to avoid data loss.
+Use at your own risk.

 ## Getting Started

 The development environment is managed using devenv.
 If you don't have devenv installed, follow the instructions [here](https://devenv.sh/getting-started/#installation).

 ## Development

-To start the Tauri development window,
+To start the Tauri development window:

 ```bash
 make dev
 ```

-The first time you run this command, the Rust package manager takes several minutes to download and build all the required packages.
-Since they are cached, subsequent builds are much faster, as only your code needs rebuilding.
+The first time you run this command, the Rust package manager will take several minutes to download and build all the required packages.
+Subsequent builds will be much faster due to caching.

-Once Rust has finished building, the webview opens, displaying your web app.
-You can make changes to your web app, and if your tooling enables it, the webview should update automatically, just like a browser.
-When you make changes to your Rust files, they are rebuilt automatically, and your app automatically restarts.
+Once Rust has finished building, the webview will open, displaying your web app.
+Changes to the web app should update automatically, similar to a browser.
+When you update your Rust files, they are rebuilt automatically, and your app will restart.

 ## Recommended IDE Setup